 There are four luxury boxes and two open-air suites behind the upper level seats.
 A private party tent is on the patio behind the lower level bleachers (first base side of the stadium).

-Food, drink and bag policy Outside food and drinks are allowed to be brought into the stadium (although the stadium's general rules say they aren't permitted).
+Food, drink and bag policy Snack-sized food and non-alcoholic bottled drinks are allowed to be brought into the stadium (although the stadium's general rules say they aren't permitted).

 Bags are allowed up to a maximum size of 16" x 16" x 8".

 Autograph opportunities inside the stadium are limited, as players from both teams access their clubhouse through a tunnel in their dugout, which means they don't have to walk close to fans in the stands.
 That said, some players do sign before the game.
 Visiting team players will sign for fans in the berm, which is close to their dugout.
 The visiting team's bullpen is cut into the berm, which makes it very accessible for fans.
 Braves players aren't as easy to get to.
 Your only real chance is to wait down the first base line in the sections just beyond the infield.
 That's near where the Braves do their pregame stretching...and if you're lucky, signing.